lowestofthe1ow/ceparco-integrating-project/README.md

 We also found considerable difficulty with constructing the pipeline map.
 To account for **loops**, we simplify the process by dynamically updating the map every cycle. **A row is added for every instruction fetched, instead of having a fixed number of rows based on the length of the program**.
 This allows us to easily update each row per stage.

+## Testing methodology

+Sample RISC-V programs using the supported instructions and directives were run in the webpage.
+Both manual typing into the IDE and uploading an existing ASM file with the **"Choose file"** option were tested.

+To check error handling, programs containing errors such as invalid syntax, unknown instructions, unknown declarations, and wrong parameters were run with the webpage IDE.
+The program should be unable to execute with errors.
+The line number and description of expected errors were crosschecked with the expected errors.

+The outputs of the program reflected in the GUI were compared with expected results from RARS (RISC-V Assembler and Runtime Simulator) version 1.6 and with manual solutions by the group members.
+Hex instruction codes per instruction were crosschecked with the instruction codes from RARS 1.6.
+Pipeline map and pipeline register values were each crosschecked with expected values from manual solutions.

+Editability of register and memory values were tested by inputting of values using the GUI.
+Values typed in the data segment from 0000-007F and values typed in the registers values must be accepted by the program.
+The affected values in the pipeline registers when running the program were crosschecked with expected values from manual solutions.

 ## Execution screenshot

 ![Program execution](img/page_screenshot.png)